 Spotify also offers multiple internship programs throughout the academic year and summer, so students are urged to check the company's website frequently.

-Spotify's interview process usually begins with a video or telephone interview with a recruiter, and those who make it past the screen are invited to a second interview with one or two Spotify band members.
+Spotify's interview process usually begins with a video or phone interview with a recruiter, and those who make it past the screen are invited to a second interview with one or two Spotify band members.
 The final round of interviews usually involves meeting multiple band members across the business.
 Job seekers are told in advance of all interviews who they'll be meeting with at each step of the process.

 Here are some of the benefits and perks that come with a job at Spotify: